 I know as I have installed thousands of linear feet of the heavy material.
 As you said, the new CSST is installed like electrical wire.

 You simply pull the material between two points and cut it to length with simple tubing cutters.

-Black iron pipe is the exact opposite.
+Black iron pipe is very labor intensive.
 A typical black iron pipe installation requires a professional to precisely measure, cut, and thread the individual pieces of pipe.
-All of these steps are very time consuming.
+All of these steps are very time-consuming.

 It's important to realize you need to think about overall safety.
 Spending hundreds of dollars more for black iron pipe may be well worth it in the long run if you have a house fire.